 Ingredients you need per step are listed below the step in Italic

 - Melt the butter in a saucepan over medium heat and add the onion.
 Cook until onion is translucent (about 3 minutes).4 tablespoons Butter, 1 onion

 - Add the flour all at once and cook, stirring, for two minutes.4 tablespoons flour

 - Dilute with the beef stock while mixing with a whisk.
 This way you get a nice roux without lumps.2 ¼ cup beef stock

 - Turn off the heat and dissolve the gelatin in the ragout.1 teaspoon gelatin powder

-- Season with salt, pepper, nutmeg, and thyme.⅛ teaspoon pepper, salt, 1 teaspoon thyme, ½ teaspoon nutmeg
+- Season with salt, pepper, nutmeg, and thyme.⅛ teaspoon ground black pepper, salt, 1 teaspoon dried thyme, ½ teaspoon nutmeg

 - Add the meat and mix everything well.
 Spoon the meat onto a plate (or baking sheet) and spread it out in one layer as much as possible.
 Cover with plastic wrap and let cool in the fridge.1 ¼ pound beef

 - Shape the filling into a bar about 4 inches (10 cm) long and 1 inch (3 cm) thick.

 - Fill a deep plate with bread crumbs, egg whites, and flour.2 cups bread crumbs, 3 egg whites, 1 cup flour